-In addition, we will also delve into Arline’s own ground-breaking classic, Textile Techniques in Metal and look back at her key past exhibition catalogs, including, Elegant Fantasy: The Jewelry of Arline Fisch.
+In addition, we will also touch upon Arline’s own ground-breaking classic, Textile Techniques in Metal and look back at her key past exhibition catalogs, including Elegant Fantasy: The Jewelry of Arline Fisch.

-Please come prepared to talk about the reading and the exhibition.
-We will be sharing topics and questions for discussion to those who plan to attend, so please reserve your spot at [email protected] to receive further information.
-Copies of the book are found at various public libraries throughout Los Angeles.
+Some excerpts from the books and topics to consider will be shared with those who plan to attend, so reserve your spot at [email protected].
+Copies of the books can also found at various public libraries throughout Los Angeles.

 About the books:

 The Deep: “Combining the latest scientific discoveries with astonishing color imagery, The Deep takes readers on a voyage into the darkest realms of the ocean.
 Revealing nature’s oddest and most mesmerizing creatures in crystalline detail, The Deep features more than two hundred color photographs of terrifying sea monsters, living fossils, and ethereal bioluminescent creatures, some photographed here for the very first time.
 Accompanying these breathtaking photographs are contributions from some of the world’s most respected researchers that examine the biology of deep-sea organisms, the ecology of deep-sea habitats, and the history of deep-sea exploration.
 An unforgettable visual and scientific tour of the teeming abyss, The Deep celebrates the incredible diversity of life on Earth and will captivate anyone intrigued by the unseen—and unimaginable—creatures of the deep sea.” – goodreads.com